nicekiwi/ag-aus-docs/01_Community/Steam_group.md

 - our rules
 - IP addresses for all servers

-<small>No real need to edit this stuff unless something new and fairly permanent needs to get added.</small>
+No real need to edit this stuff unless something new and fairly permanent needs to get added.

 ## Use of notifications